 Kinds of Dieffenbachia With Naturally White Leaves

-If you are not already aware, there are several types of dieffenbachia out there that have naturally white surfaces on their leaves.
+If you are not already aware, several types of dieffenbachia out there have naturally white surfaces on their leaves.
 Dieffenbachia honeydew has striking golden yellow leaves with a green color present only on borders.
 Similarly, the green foliage of dieffenbachia mary displays beautiful leaves adorned with white spots.

 Dieffenbachia Sarah is extravagantly beautiful, with irregular cream-colored patches spread across the leaf surface.
 Dieffenbachia star bright has narrow golden green leaves with a dark green mottled surface, and dieffenbachia tropic Marianne has oblong leaves that are entirely cream colored, bordered with a beautiful deep green.